Moremar/IT_tutorials/Kafka/README.md

 Messages are read in order from lowest to highest offsets within each partition.
 Consumers deserialize the binary data they receive from the brokers.
 If the key is an integer and the message value is a string, we would use an IntegerDeserializer and a StringDeserializer.

+Consumers re-balance their partition allocation at startup of shutdown of a consumer, driven by the `partition.assignment.strategy` property :
+- **eager rebalance** : stop all consumers and rejoin the group, for a short time all consumers are down, and a consumer may receive a partition different from what it had before.
+- **cooperative rebalance** : reassign only a subset of partitions, Kafka figures out what partitions need to be assigned to a new consumer, and only interrupts the read from these partitions, no interruption for partitions that are not changing consumer.

+A Kafka consumer commits its offsets when we call `poll()` and the `auto.commit.interval.ms` has elapsed.

 ### Kafka Consumer Groups